EXPLAIN

 - Disclaimer

-The query returns three columns explain_logical
+The query in the previous example returns three columns explain_logical

 , explain_physical